kfmorales-cyber/trying33/README.md

-    welcome to my get home depository for exploring all the research database for first time don't use my code for anything right?
+    welcome to my get home depository for exploring NIH ALL OF US RESEARCHER DATABASE.
+I wouldn't use my code for anything it may be wrong.
 I'm  just here exploring and this is where I'm keeping.